Face Value (album): Recording

 Recording sessions for Face Value took place at the Town House in London and the Village Recorder in Los Angeles between August and December 1980.
 The demos recorded onto 8-track were transferred onto 24-track.
 According to Classic Albums, in what was considered a controversial move at the time, Collins, who grew up listening to American R&B as a child in Chiswick, decided to incorporate an R&B horn section, hiring the Phenix Horns, who played backup for Earth, Wind & Fire.
 Collins had asked a contact who knew the group if they were interested in playing, and upon their agreement their leader Thomas "Tom Tom 84" Washington met with Collins who asked him to sing the sections where the horns were to be placed into a tape recorder.
 The group recorded their parts the following day.

 Collins produced the album himself with assistance from Hugh Padgham, who would co-produce several of Collins and Genesis's subsequent albums in the 1980s.
 Initially he considered George Clinton, Maurice White, or Phil Ramone until he realised that he merely wanted someone to endorse his own ideas.
-Assistant recording engineer Nick Launay was hired after Collins was impressed with his work with Public Image Limited.
-Collins was dissatisfied with initial test cuts of the album, describing them like a Queen album, "big, British and upfront".
-He then listened to several albums by black musicians including ones by The Jacksons and a collection of soul artists in his own collection, and noticed a common link with technician Mike Reese who worked at a Los Angeles mastering lab.
+Assistant recording engineer Nick Launay was hired after Collins was impressed with his work with Public Image Ltd. Collins was dissatisfied with initial test cuts of the album, describing them like a Queen album, "big, British and upfront".
+He then listened to several albums by black musicians including ones by the Jacksons and a collection of soul artists in his own collection, and noticed a common link with technician Mike Reese who worked at a Los Angeles mastering lab.
 Reese prepared a cut which Collins was satisfied with.